-While running, itself, is a relatively straightforward and simple sport -- not one that necessitates tons of equipment or years of specialized instruction -- runners, nonetheless, do like their "stuff."
-Besides having their favorites for their actual runs -- such as their favorite GPS watch to wear, their most comfortable shoes, or their favorite shorts -- many runners look forward to what they’ll be consuming after the run, sometimes just as much as the run, itself.
+While running, itself, is a relatively straightforward and simple sport—not one that necessitates tons of equipment or years of specialized instruction—runners, nonetheless, do like their "stuff."
+Besides having their favorites for their actual runs—such as their favorite GPS watch to wear, their most comfortable shoes, or their favorite shorts—many runners look forward to what they’ll be consuming after the run, sometimes just as much as the run itself.

 Personally, after a hard speed run or a long distance run, it can be hard for me (or for my stomach, anyway) to "calm down" enough to enjoy a substantial meal, much less real food.
-However, as the research suggests, it behooves me to eat within 60–90 minutes of finishing my run so as to take advantage of my muscles and body "sopping up" the nutrients from the foods/beverages I consume during this critical window that’s important for recovery and repair.
+However, as the research suggests, it behooves me to eat within 60–90 minutes of finishing my run so as to take advantage of my muscles and body "sopping up" the nutrients from the foods and beverages I consume during this critical window that’s important for recovery and repair.

-Below, I’ll describe in detail what my post-run recovery routine often looks like, I’ll also describe why I think including tea in your post-run recovery routine may make a lot of sense for you (and how it may even help you in your recovery process).
-While I’m not a physician or a dietitian, my recommendations come from my own personal experience, so if you’re in a slump with your recovery process, you may want to consider my suggestions: particularly if you’re up to trying something new.
+Below, I’ll describe in detail what my post-run recovery routine often looks like, and I’ll also describe why I think including tea in your post-run recovery routine may make a lot of sense for you (and how it may even help you in your recovery process).
+While I’m not a physician or a dietitian, my recommendations come from my own personal experience, so if you’re in a slump with your recovery process, you may want to consider my suggestions, particularly if you’re up to trying something new.

 When I finish my run, one of the first things I do is begin to drink water.
-If the run is longer than an hour, I’ll also drink some sort of electrolyte-based drink, too.
+If the run is longer than an hour, I’ll also drink some sort of electrolyte-based drink.
 Almost always, I will begin to boil water or steep tea leaves for the cup of tea that I’m anxiously awaiting, too.

 There are tons of different tea varieties available, some with or without caffeine, so you have a ton of latitude when it comes to making choices about what’s right for you.
-If you’re lucky, you may even find some athletics-based tea options that can specifically target recovery!
-Some considerations you want to make may be practical, too, such as do I need to stay awake for the rest of the day (in which case, you may want to opt for a more highly-caffeinated tea) or can I take a quick nap now and then start my day later (in which case, you’ll probably want something decaffeinated or something that may help you relax and go to sleep).
+If you’re lucky, you may even find some athletic-based tea options that can specifically target recovery!
+Some considerations you want to make may be practical, too, such as: do I need to stay awake for the rest of the day (in which case, you may want to opt for a more highly caffeinated tea) or can I take a quick nap now and then start my day later (in which case, you’ll probably want something decaffeinated or something that may help you relax and go to sleep)?
 Additionally, often my stomach hurts after I run a particularly hard workout, and drinking a cup of tea can help rectify that.
 If you’re having stomach or gastrointestinal problems, you may want to consider doing the same.

 Runners are very process-focused people, and as such, they love their rituals.
 Consider creating some sort of tea ritual in your recovery process post-run.
 That may look like steeping a cup of your favorite tea while writing a quick journal entry about your run.
 It may also look like sipping on a cup of tea while you go through a short series of yoga poses to help your muscles recover from the efforts you posted.
 Create a ritual that makes sense for you and is something that you can maintain and actually look forward to each day (or each time that you run).

 Between running hard during the daytime and having a job, going to school, caring for parents or children, and all the many other responsibilities you have, chances are high that you already sleep pretty soundly at night.
 If that’s not the case, you can selectively use tea to help you sleep better at night.
-There are different tea varieties that can help you to “wind down" at night, so if you’re not sleeping as well as you’d like to be, definitely consider looking into some tea as a safe alternative to sleeping pills.
+There are different tea varieties that can help you "wind down" at night, so if you’re not sleeping as well as you’d like to, definitely consider looking into some tea as a safe alternative to sleeping pills.

-This is a guest article written by Jane Grates, Co-Owner of Rockay socks
+This is a guest article written by Jane Grates, Co-Owner of Rockay socks.

-A full time writer, fitness enthusiast and co-owner of Rockay socks.
+A full-time writer, fitness enthusiast, and co-owner of Rockay socks.
 Working at the nexus of modernism and intellectual purity to craft experiences that go beyond design.